elsaeb/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-mandatory tasks on project objects and class
+ project on js objects and classes .